PatttF/zynMI/README.md

 # Mutable Instruments LV2 Plugins

-ARM64 LV2 plugins for Zynthian featuring Plaits and Braids oscillators with Stages envelopes.
+Plugins for Zynthian featuring Plaits and Braids oscillators with Stages envelopes.
+Thanks to Mutable Instruments for all of the wonderful work and for releasing open source.
 ## Building

 ```bash